The definition of condensation according to the Encarta English Dictionary (U.K.) is

 For obvious reasons condensation will be more obvious in rooms where there is a moisture source, such as bathrooms, kitchens and utility rooms where you use hot water and therefore produce steam.

 The other rooms where you’ll tend to find a lot of condensation is bedrooms.
-Very few of us realise that while sleeping we breath out around 2-3 litres of water vapour each per night .
+Very few of us realise that while sleeping we breathe out around 2-3 litres of water vapour each per night .

 As you can see, when trying to explain “what is condensation” we’re thrown into a lot of interconnected areas.
 The links above will take you to separate articles which will help you understand the basics a little more and help you reduce your condensation issues significantly if not stop them altogether.